Fort Anderson (Kentucky): Marine Hospital

 The site was originally the site of the Paducah U.S. Marine Hospital, which was funded by the federal Marine Hospital Fund primarily for the benefit of the civilian merchant marine.
 The building's construction was part of the hospital system's expansion to the "western waters" of the Mississippi River, Ohio River, and Great Lakes.
 The site was selected in 1842 and the building was constructed during 1849–1852.
 The building layout was based on the then-standard Marine Hospital plan by Robert Mills and Thomas Lawson.
 Stephen Harriman Long was in charge of its construction.

 During the years of its operation it was only lightly used.

 Fort

 Upon the outbreak of the American Civil War in 1861, the Union military took possession of the hospital and constructed Fort Anderson around it.
 The building itself burned down in 1862.

 Originally a supply depot, it was rebuilt as a seven-gun fort.
 Fort Anderson was 400 feet long and ran 160 feet toward the Ohio River, surrounded on the west, north and south by 50 foot ditches filled with water.
 The fort was commanded by Colonel Stephen G. Hicks, a federal commander.
-The fort was occupied by 665 men.
+The fort was occupied by 665 men, including Black soldiers of the 8th Regiment Heavy Artillery U.S. Colored Troops.